Drug addiction: getting help

 You may have your treatment while living at home or as a hospital inpatient.

-If your drug-related problems are severe or complicated, you may be referred to a residential rehab.
+If your drug-related problems are severe or complicated, you may be referred to a residential rehabilitation service.

-For more information about residential rehab, or to find a rehab near you, visit rehabonline.
+For more information about residential rehabilitation, or to find a rehab near you, visit rehabonline.